TEDx-NMIMS-Indore/TEDx-NMIMS-Indore-official-website/README.md

 ---

 This is the official website of TEDxNMIMS, Indore.
+The source code is available to everyone under the standard [MIT License](https://github.com/TEDx-NMIMS-Indore/TEDx-NMIMS-Indore-official-website/blob/main/LICENSE)

 ---